 Depending on how much drinking you participate in, the pre-hydration strategy may now be running its course.
 Yet, there still may be alcohol in your body that needs to be processed.
 Gorging yourself with pizza or other greasy food, then jumping straight into bed, may sound like the best idea ever, but it surely won’t help you in the morning.

 Additionally, I suggest refraining from most drunken snacks.
-Of course, you should always eat a good meal before your begin your night, but the heavy grease that usually accompanies these late night meals can contribute to nausea and stomach discomfort the next day.
+Of course, you should always eat a good meal before you begin your night, but the heavy grease that usually accompanies these late-night meals can contribute to nausea and stomach discomfort the next day.
 Skipping this food will also save you calories, a suggestion I make to all of my weight loss clients.